-- 1. Connect DC power in accordance with "Electrical Installation" on page 49 of this document. - 2.
+- 1. Connect DC power in accordance with "Observe the permissible ambient conditions as listed in "Environmental Conditions" on page .Electrical Installation" on page 46 of this document. - 2.
 Allow the unit to charge for a period of 24 hours.
 During this time programming and commissioning of the unit may be performed. - 3.
 The internal storage level my be queried via the communications or network interface. - 4.
 If an application requires position retention of the LMD in an unpowered state for greater than 30 days, an external Back-up Battery Pack (ICP0531) is required.
 This accessory will extend the data retention and update time up to five (5) years for up to six (6) LMD absolute encoder products.